ArielJiang1/Creative-Coding-Tutorial/CommonQs/README.md

 $${\color{orange}Solution Two: Using Array}$$
 Now, let's apply "Array"!
 Still, our aim is to have all the rectangles generated before the draw loop and then rendered as an "image" in the draw loop.
-When we create rectangles in the for loop, we only have three variables -- $${\color{red} angle, x, h}$$ -- that vary in each loop and set each rectangle different from others.
+When we create rectangles in the for loop, we only have three variables --angle, x, h -- that vary in each loop and set each rectangle different from others.
 If we want a still pattern, the three variables need to be fixed for each rectangles every frame.
 To achieve this, we can first store these variables into arrays.

 ```JavaScript
 let patternX = [];